Yuvadarshini-Sathiyamoorthy/EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED-WITH-PROTEUS-/README.md

 ## Procedure:
-1. click on STM 32 CUBE IDE, the following screen will appear
+1. click on STM 32 CUBE IDE

 2. click on FILE, click on new stm 32 project

-3. select the target to be programmed  as shown below and click on next
+3. select the target to be programmed and click on next

-4.select the program name <br>
+4. select the program name

 5. corresponding ioc file will be generated automatically

-6.select the appropriate pins as gipo, in or out, USART or required options and configure
+6. select the appropriate pins as gipo, in or out, USART or required options and configure

-7.click on cntrl+S , automaticall C program will be generated
+7. click on cntrl+S , automaticall C program will be generated

 8. edit the program and as per required